perftools/xhgui/README.md

 Configure XHGui Profiling Rate
 -------------------------------

-After installing XHGui, you may want to do change how frequently you profile the host application.
+After installing XHGui, you may want to change how frequently you profile the host application.
 The `profiler.enable` configuration option allows you to provide a callback function that specifies the requests that are profiled.
 By default, XHGui profiles 1 in 100 requests.